Madam Chief Minister: Music

-The film's music was composed by Mangesh Dhakde while lyrics written by Dushyant.
+The film's music was composed by Mangesh Dhakde, while lyrics were written by Dushyant.

 Reception

-The film received three stars out of five from Ronak Kotecha and he described the film as "Madam Chief Minister gets our vote for being an entertaining political drama, set in the crime-infested corridors of power."
+The film received three stars out of five from The Times of India's Ronak Kotecha and wrote, "Madam Chief Minister gets our vote for being an entertaining political drama, set in the crime-infested corridors of power."

 Controversy

 The movie’s portrayal of the lead was criticized for not choosing a Dalit woman.
-The actor responded “regrettable and a completely unintentional oversight”.
+The actor responded, “Regrettable and a completely unintentional oversight”.